squeakerdev/Emojis/README.md

-# emojis
+# Emojis
-An emoji management bot for Discord.
-Basically a sequel to Emoji Thief.
+Emojis is an emoji management Discord bot.